The photo is of a curly dock plant in the rosette form.

 Flowers and fruit

-Flowers are small, usually greenish and found in clusters on the upper stems, becoming reddish brown at maturity.
-The seed is enclosed in a single-seeded, shiny, reddish brown, three-sided fruit.
+Flowers are small, usually greenish, and found in clusters on the upper stems, becoming reddish brown at maturity.
+The seed is enclosed in a single-seeded, shiny, reddish-brown, three-sided fruit.

 Reproduction

-Seeds and fleshy taproot.
+Seeds and a fleshy taproot.

 Similar weeds